pysmatch.Matcher

 data

-The input DataFrame containing treatment, outcome, and covariates.
+The input DataFrame containing treatment, outcome, covariates, and record_id.

 Type: